Public insight

 For ambitious families targeting highly selective colleges

-Tafel helps families identify the student’s strongest admit case, fix the highest leverage gap, and build a school-specific strategy for Ivy League, Stanford, MIT, top 50 reaches, realistic targets, and safer options.
+The Tafel Admit Case Method surfaces the student's strongest believable reason a top college says yes, names the one gap quietly working against it, and turns both into a school-specific plan for the Ivy League, Stanford, MIT, top 50 reaches, realistic targets, and safer options.

 Questions Tafel answers